bsweets/CustomRobots/guidebook.md

 12. Test should be successful.

 ## Exercise 3(b) : Test approval of the order
-The Goal of this section is to make sure the above order goes thru the approval process
+The Goal of this section is to make sure the above order goes through the approval process

 1. Go to **Automated Test Framework** -> **Tests**
 2. Click "Order Custom Robot" Test in the Test Module.